The cause could be one of several conditions, ranging from skin irritation caused by shaving to lymphedema or breast cancer.

-Breast cancer is often painless in its early stages, but if you notice pain or feel a lump under your arm or in your breast, make an appointment with your doctor.
+Breast cancer is often painless in its early stages, but if you notice pain or feel a lump under your arm or breast, make an appointment with your doctor.

-The cause of the discomfort may be a benign growth and it is not something to worry about, but it still needs to be checked.
+The cause of the discomfort may be benign growth, and it is not something to worry about, but it still needs to be checked.

 Peripheral arterial disease (PAD)

 PAD is a narrowing of the smaller arteries in the arms and legs.
 This causes less oxygenated blood to reach the muscles and tissue in the extremities.